 Source: adapted from Morgan, A. (2006) ‘Argumentation, Geography Education and ICT’, Geography, Summer

 The model shown above was developed by Toulmin (1958) and you can read about this in Roberts (2023) Chapter 8 where the different elements – claim, warrant, data, backing, qualifiers and rebuttal – are explained.
+Pay particular attention to the sections on ‘Facts do not explain’ and ‘Qualifying arguments; for a thorough grasp on teaching students to reason, argue and think critically.

 - Budko, A., Schiefele, U. and Uhlenwinkel, A. (2010) ‘I think it’s stupid’ is no argument: investigating how students argue in writing, Teaching Geography, Summer.
 This analyses the arguments used by year 11 students in the context of global temperature.